10 Best Things To Do in Naples

 2. Walk through the majestic Galleria Umberto I

-Close to the Piazza del Plebiscito you'll find another of the essential places to see in Naples, the formidable Galleria Umberto I. Similar to Milan's Galleria Victor Emmanuel II, this elegant shopping ar cade is made up of 4 marble-floored corridors covered by an iron and glass structure that converge under an impressive dome.
+Close to the Piazza del Plebiscito you'll find another of the essential sites to see in Naples, the formidable Galleria Umberto I. Similar to Milan's Galleria Vittorio Emanuele II, this elegant shopping ar cade is made up of 4 marble-floored corridors covered by an iron and glass structure that converge under an impressive dome.

 A visit to this gallery is included in several walking tours of Naples.
 Take the opportunity to enjoy a relaxing moment strolling around the various shops or sipping a typical espresso coffee in one of the cafés.